British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 Club Tents

-There will be a grassy area available to put club tents close to the start of the route up to the start.
+There will be a grassy area available for club tents close to the start of the route up to the start.
 For individuals without a Club Tent we will provide event shelters.

 2025 Championships Trophy return